rafaelsetragni/awesome_notifications_fcm/README.md

 The license key is priced at **$10/App**, offering you:

 - Push Notifications without a watermark
-- One license key, expandable to five ID variations (flavors)
+- One license key, expandable to 5 ID variations (flavors and minor changes)
 - Perpetual licenses
 - One year of exclusive support on Discord
 - One year of free updates